Haydens-workshop/6700xt-Bot/README.md

 #probable-palm-tree
 #best buy bot that targets rx 6700 xt's
-#be sure to get selenium, pysimplegui and chromedriver , needs to go in program tiles x86
+#be sure to get selenium, pysimplegui and chromedriver , needs to go in program files x86